Martin Brundle reflects on Brazilian GP and Hamilton, Ferrari crashes

 Lewis got the jump on Vettel into the first corner to seize second to pole man Verstappen, but whatever Mercedes did thereafter they would not really trouble the young Dutchman out front.
 Hamilton went for soft tyres again on lap 20 ensuring two stops.
 Then mediums on 43, then staying out when Verstappen pitted under a Safety Car for Bottas' parked car on lap 53, then curiously pitting for new tyres on lap 66 (of 71) when the track had three stranded cars and a lot of debris for the second Safety Car period.

-This would put Lewis behind Alex Albon and Pierre Gasly on the final restart and two laps.
+This would put Lewis behind Alex Albon and Pierre Gasly on the final restart and the race's last two laps.
 Alex took the normal high line into turn 10, the 'Duck's Bill'.
-This left a very wide door open on his blind right hand side which was too much of an invitation to a frustrated Hamilton on brand new tyres with little chance to use them before the flag.
+This left a very wide door open on his blind right-hand side which was too much of an invitation to a frustrated Hamilton on brand new tyres with little chance to use them before the flag.

 Lewis was impatient, and totally aligned with the man who instantly 100 per cent blamed himself for the contact.
 It would cost him a podium and move him back to seventh with a post-race five-second penalty.